JohnsonL111/quartz/content/index.md

 date: 2023/12/13
 ---

 Hello!
 I'm Johnson.
-I am currently studying [Computer Science](https://www.sfu.ca/computing.html) and minoring in [Philosophy](https://www.sfu.ca/philosophy.html) at Simon Fraser University.
+I am currently studying [Computer Science](https://www.sfu.ca/computing.html) and minoring in [Philosophy](https://www.sfu.ca/philosophy.html) at Simon Fraser University. *Currently seeking for 2026 new grad positions!

 I am a curious software developer who is into Full-Stack Development & Platform Engineering (devops & cloud/infra).

-I'm also interested in designing scalable distributed systems and big picture thinking.
+I'm also interested in designing scalable distributed systems and big picture thinking in general.

 I’m always exploring how productivity and philosophy influence the way I build and grow!